andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/an-almost-tdd-workflow-in-swift.md

   - Unit Test

 ---
 There are times when it feels paralyzing to write tests _first_ before any production code is written.
-Even with good requirements documentation, I often find myself asking, &#8220;How am I supposed to write a test to verify **_x_** about some **_thing_** that doesn't exist in actual code yet?&#8221; It can be crippling.
+Even with good requirements documentation, I often find myself asking, "How am I supposed to write a test to verify **_x_** about some **_thing_** that doesn't exist in actual code yet?&#8221; It can be crippling.

 The following is a workflow that's helped me grow in my test-first development skills.
-When I find myself staring at the screen, paralyzed because I'm &#8220;not supposed to write actual production code until the test is written&#8221;, I often turn to the workflow that I'm about to describe to help me break through to being productive.
+When I find myself staring at the screen, paralyzed because I'm "not supposed to write actual production code until the test is written&#8221;, I often turn to the workflow that I'm about to describe to help me break through to being productive.
 With practice and experience, I find myself needing this strategy less and less, but I've found it helpful to use this (almost) TDD workflow as a gateway into full test-first development.

 <a name="setup" class="jump-target"></a>